A user-friendly, frequently updated reference guide that aligns with international guidelines and protocols.

 Male patient: Risk of adverse event is same as that found in unaffected population.

 Female patient: Pregnancy while on any TKI must be strongly discouraged due to high risk of fetal abnormalities.
-Imatinib should be stopped immediately after confirmation of pregnancy and it can be re-introduced in 2nd trimester after explaining risk of hydropsfetalis.
-If patient is not willing to take any risk, stop TKI.
-And monitor BCR-ABL every month.
+Imatinib should be stopped immediately after confirmation of pregnancy and it can be re-introduced in 2nd trimester after explaining risk of hydrops fetalis.
+If patient is not willing to take any risk, stop TKI and monitor BCR-ABL every month.
 If IS >1% during follow up, options of management include interferon and TKI.
 LMWH or aspirin are indicated if there is thrombocytosis.

 TKIs are secreted in breast milk.
 Hence avoid breast feeding.